fnproject/ext-statsapi/README.md

 to use it you need to build a custom Fn server, configured to include this extension.
 This API also requires a Prometheus server to be running.

-There are two examples which describe how to build a custom version of the Fn server:
+There are two examples which describe how to build a custom version of the Fn server.
+They also describe how to start Prometheus and how to configure the custom Fn server and Prometheus to connect to one another.

 * [How to build a custom Fn server docker image](./examples/operators/README.md) (mainly of interest to end users and operators)
 * [How to build a custom Fn server executable](./examples/developers/README.md) (mainly of interest to developers working on the statistics API extension itself)

-These examples also describe how to start Prometheus and how to configure the custom Fn server and Prometheus to connect to one another.

-There is also an example that describes how to use the statistics API to obtain aggregated statistics from a cluster of Fn servers:
+The following example describes how to use the statistics API to obtain aggregated statistics from a cluster of Fn servers:
 * [How to use the statistics API extension with a cluster of custom Fn servers](./examples/operators-clustered/README.md)

 ## Try some API calls